ICRAR/ngas/doc/configuration.rst

 * *RootDirectory*: The root directory which most of the other configuration items are relative to.
+* *ArchiveName*: The logical name under which disks found by the server are grouped into.
+  Using this, disks found in different servers may belong to the same logically distributed archive.
+* *BlockSize*: The block size used for disk and network access, and checksum calculation.
+  In the future different configuration options may be offered for these different operations.
 * *IpAddress*: The IP address to bind the server to.
 If not specified the server will bind itself to ``127.0.0.1``.
 To bind the server to all interfaces ``0.0.0.0`` can be set.
-* *Port*: The port to bind the server to.
+* *PortNo*: The port to bind the server to.
 It defaults to 7777 if unspecified.
 * *MaxSimReqs*: The maximum number of requests the server can be serving at a given time.
 If a new request comes in and the server has reached the limit already, it will respond with an ``503`` HTTP code.
 * *PluginsPath*: A colon-separated list of directories where external python code, like NGAS plug-ins or database drivers, can be loaded from.
-* *Proxy*: Whether this server should act as a proxy when serving requests that are addressed to a different server within the same cluster (``1``) or not (``0``).
+* *ProxyMode*: Whether this server should act as a proxy when serving requests that are addressed to a different server within the same cluster (``1``) or not (``0``).
   See :ref:`server.proxy` for details.